Search The Possible: The Sustainable Search Engine

 One of our industry's biggest hurdles is the highly individual definitions for local and sustainable.
 One buyer's definition may be local within 50 miles and Certified Organic.
-For another it may be locally grown never-ever ABF poultry within a state or region.
+For another it may be locally grown, no antibiotics ever poultry within a state or region.
 Open Fields was created to support the creation of sustainable programs built on custom attributes while bringing FarmLogix' transparent sourcing and procurement methods to the general public.
-Launching in August of 2017, it provides a true search engine to move the sustainable movement forward.
+It provides a true search engine to move the sustainable movement forward.

-Open Fields beings with a search of The Possible where users create profiles based on their definition of sustainable and local.
-Products that meet criteria populate the dashboard with miles listed to the user location.
+Open Fields begins with a search of The Possible where users create profiles based on their definition of sustainable and local.
+Products that meet their criteria populate the dashboard with miles listed from the user location.
 Items not available present future procurement and sales opportunities for buyer and seller.
-All farms, food hubs, vendors, manufacturers and distributors are welcome to participate.
+All farms, food hubs, processors, manufacturers and distributors are welcome to participate.
 The goal is to make all vendors visible and bring maximum purchasing intelligence to a custom, open sourcing experience free to the buyer and seller.

 Vendors are informed when their products have been saved to a Wish List to provide insight into which products create the most interest, and can also view Sourcing Opportunities.

 Public display of pricing is optional to the vendor.
 This protects sellers from displaying proprietary information.
-Vendors that choose not to list price can direct buyers to their order system or website, or conduct further negotiations offline.
+Vendors that choose not to list price can direct buyers to contact them directly.
 Program participants include:

 ◊ Institutional Buyers and Foodservice: who create custom sustainable programs ◊ Farms, Food Hubs and Vendors: who connect directly with buyers ◊ Distributors: who expand their sales reach through the marketplace